 How-To: If at any time you’re concerned about cleaning your dog’s ears, or if your dog resists ear cleaning, consider asking a veterinarian or professional groomer for a demonstration.
 Your dog’s ears are sensitive so it’s important to be very gentle throughout the procedure and give your dog frequent treats, such as Vital Essentials Freeze-Dried Beef Tripe, along with lots of praise, to help them feel more comfortable.

 Begin by carefully folding the flap of your dog’s ear back.
 Pour a small amount of canine ear cleaning solution into your dog’s ear and immediately massage the base of the ear with the solution still inside.
 Allow your pet to shake their head if they want to, and then use a cotton ball or cotton round to gently wipe the solution and ear wax debris out of the inner ear.
 If you have a small dog, tear a cotton ball in half to help fit the small size of the ear canal.
 After the debris and moisture is wiped from your dog’s ear, repeat the same steps with the other ear, until both ears are cleaned.

 If your dog is prone to ear infections, consider switching to a raw diet.
 Recurring ear infections may be caused by food allergies from the yeasts and starches found in commercial kibble. – love this crossover!

 By maintaining a regular ear examination and cleaning schedule, and giving your pup lots of Vital Essentials Treats & Snacks during the procedure, your dog may eventually learn to love ear cleaning time.
-You could even reward your pup’s good behavior with a whole Freeze-Dried Rabbit Ear of their very own!
+You could even reward your pup’s good behavior with a whole Freeze-Dried Pig Ear of their very own!
 Best of all, you’ll be able to quickly recognize ear infections or other ear-related issues, providing your pup with the best quality of life pawsible.